tokio-rs/website/content/docs/io/overview.md

 Non-blocking reads and writes do not block if, for example, there is no more data available.
-Instead, they return immediately with a `WouldBlock` error, along with a promise (like `Future::poll`) that they have arranged for the current task to be woken up when they can later make progress, such as when a network packet arrives.
+Instead, they return immediately with a `WouldBlock` error, along with a guarantee (like `Future::poll`) that they have arranged for the current task to be woken up when they can later make progress, such as when a network packet arrives.

 By using the non-blocking Tokio I/O types, a future that performs I/O no longer blocks execution of other futures if the I/O they wish to